zafarRehan/licence_plate_detection/README.md

 This repository uses custom-trained MobileNet-SSD V2 model for Object Detection to detect Licence plates in Images

-This model will only detect one class of object i.e. Licence Plates The training of the model can be found here : https://github.com/zafarRehan/tensorflow_transfer_learning
+This model will only detect one class of object i.e. Licence Plates </br>
+The training part of the model can be found here : https://github.com/zafarRehan/tensorflow_transfer_learning

 <h2>Contents</h2>